ysshwan147/FateAvatar/README.md

 - `--model_name`

   The head avatar reconstruction methods we provide are: `["FateAvatar", "GaussianAvatars", "FlashAvatar", "SplattingAvatar", "MonoGaussianAvatar"]`.
 - `--config`

   The configuration files can be found in the `./config`, where we provide YAML files for each method.
 - `--root_path`

   The dataset path, please ensure that the path string includes `imavatar` or `insta` to specify which dataset type to be loaded.
 - `--workspace`

   The experiment save path.
 Training logs, snapshots, checkpoints, and various media will be organized under this directory.
 - `--name`

-​	The identifier for each experiment.
+    The identifier for each experiment.

 - `--resume`

-​	Enable to train from existing checkpoint from `workspace`.
+    Enable to train from existing checkpoint from`workspace`.

 Generate pseudo data from the completion framework using the following command: